Charter Oak Communities is soliciting public comments for amendments to the Housing Choice Voucher Administrative Plan (HCV Admin Plan).

 Family Centers is increasingly committed to empowering residents on a larger level, encouraging their interaction with each other, coaching resident-led initiatives and strengthening the fabric of our communities.
 The Family Centers’ team of Resident Service Coordinators has created monthly gatherings as a platform for residents to interact, share concerns and facilitate change.

-Charter Oak Communities (Housing Authority of the City of Stamford) hosted a formal groundbreaking ceremony on August 14 for Greenfield, a 45-unit mixed-income residential development to be built on Merrell Avenue, in Stamford (14 to 100 Merrell Ave.).
-The project will be completed by fall 2014.
+Construction is nearing completion for Greenfield, a 45-unit mixed-income residential development being built on Merrell Avenue, in Stamford (14 to 100 Merrell Ave.).
+The project will be completed before the end of the year, and a formal dedication will take place this coming spring (2015).
 Greenfield is the third phase of the Vidal Court revitalization.
-Of Greenfield’s 45 mixed-income housing units, 27 will be rented to low- or moderate-income households and be designated as replacement housing for Vidal Court.
-The remaining 18 units will be designated for market-rate households.
+Of Greenfield’s 45 mixed-income housing units, 27 are being rented to low- or moderate-income households and are designated as replacement housing for Vidal Court.
+The remaining 18 units are designated for market-rate households.

 Click here to view the Redevelopment Plan for Vidal Court.